National nutrition council - Guardian of public nutrition

 The National Nutrition Council is an expert body appointed by the Ministry of Agriculture and Forestry.
 The Council members are nominated by ministries, universities, public health and food authorities, research centers and independent stakeholders.

-The tasks of the National Nutrition Council are defined in the relevant Appointment Decision.
+The tasks of the National Nutrition Council are defined in the Food Act.